 My Personal IoT Journey – Pioneering Principles to Products to Profit

-Dr. Tom will review his pioneering “7 Principles of the IoT”, and how he used them to incept Hewlett Packard‘s first corporate IoT strategy, secure investment capital, and launch over 12 SW and HW products expressly designed for the IoT and intelligent edge – creating a new product category.
+Dr. Tom Bradicich will review his pioneering “7 Principles of the IoT”, and how he used them to incept Hewlett Packard‘s first corporate IoT strategy, secure investment capital, and launch over 12 SW and HW products expressly designed for the IoT and intelligent edge – creating a new product category.
 He will discuss real world customer deployments, use cases, and business cases, closing with his vision for the IoT future.

-Dr. Tom Bradicich is VP, Hewlett Packard Fellow, and Global Head of IoT and Edge, at Hewlett Packard Enterprise (HPE).
+Dr. Tom Bradicich is Vice President, Hewlett Packard Fellow, and Global Head of Edge and IoT Labs & CoE, at Hewlett Packard Enterprise (HPE).
 He and his team develop and commercialize advanced connectivity, compute, and controls software, with a focus on AI, WiFi, 5G, and converged IT/Operational Technologies (OT).
 Tom directs the Edge & IoT Center of Excellence (CoE), leading company-wide strategies, venture/M&A assessments, and the HPE Channel-to-Edge Institute channel partner program.
-Recently Tom was HPE VP and General Manager, leading the global business unit, Converged Servers, Edge & IoT Systems, with P&L, worldwide sales, product development, and customer experience ownership.
-In 2018, achieving revenue growth of over $250M, Tom’s business unit was fastest growing in HPE.
-He directed the global HPE Discovery Labs and IoT Innovation Labs for partner and customer collaborations, and led HPE’s first IoT strategy.
-Tom and his teams are noted for exceeding sales quotas, and developing first-of-a-kind products and solutions that greatly enhance customer business outcomes.
+Recently Tom was HPE VP and General Manager, leading the global business unit, Converged Servers, Edge & IoT Systems and Software, with P&L, worldwide sales, R&D, and customer experience ownership.
+In 2018, achieving revenue growth of over $250M, Tom’s business unit was the fastest growing in HPE.
+He directed the founding of HPE’s three global IoT Innovation Labs for partner and customer collaborations, and conceived and led HPE’s first corporate IoT strategy.
+His teams are noted for exceeding sales quotas, and delivering first-of-a-kind products that greatly enhance customer business outcomes.
 Beginning his career at IBM, Tom was an IBM Fellow, Vice President, Distinguished Engineer, and Server CTO.
 Prior to HPE, Tom was a Corporate Fellow and officer at National Instruments, an Operational Technolgies (OT) company.

 Join the IoT Community at https://iotslam.com/community